 Be careful of leaves, ice, and snow

 All the things listed above have a big factor in common…they can be incredibly slippery!
 If there is any sign of slick objects near your ladder or somewhere you will be installing, either wait for installation or clear the affected areas out.
-For snow and leaves, you will likely be able to clear the area out and begin installation.
+For snow and leaves, you will likely be able to clear the area out and begin the installation.
 However, ice is a different issue.
 Under no circumstances should you ever rest a ladder on or climb a roof that is icy.
-Even Guaranteed Roofing professionals are extremely wary of icy conditions.
+Even CT roofers, Guaranteed Roofing, are extremely wary of icy conditions.

 Pro tip: Clear leaves away from extension cords, they can be a fire hazard.